 National Skills Strategy

 Highly varied career biographies are already a common thing today.
 Due to the digitalisation of the labour market, employees will be faced with the challenge of continuously developing and learning new skills and working methods.
 Further education and qualifications play an important role in this area.
-In cooperation with social partners and in close coordination with the German states, the BMAS is developing a National Skills Strategy together with the BMBF.
-It is designed to strengthen the pool of skilled workers in Germany, simplify career advancement and help people to exploit the great opportunities offered by digitalisation.
+Together with social partners and coordination from federal States, the Federal Ministry for Labour and Social Affairs (BMAS) in conjunction with the Federal Ministry for Education and Research (BMBF) have developed a National Skills Strategy for the first time in the history of the German Federal Republic.
+This policy is designed to strengthen Germany’s skilled labour base, simplify career advancement, and help people make use of the opportunities digitalization presents them.
+With the National Skills Strategy the federation, the federated states the economy, Unions and Federal Employment Agency lay the foundation for a new furthered education culture.

 German Federal Government Strategy on Artificial Intelligence (AI)